-The Limnakaro Plateau lies on the northern slopes of Mt Dicte, near the Lassithi Plateau, at an altitude of 1,120 metres above sea level.
-It is enclosed by the peaks of Lazaros (2,048 m) to the east-southeast, Strovili (1,533 m) to the west and Megali Korfi (1309 m) to the north.
-The plateau covers an area of approximately 750,000 square metres.
-The plateau is heavily slanted and most of it is covered with gravel.
-Only the northern part of the plateau, measuring about 300,000 square metres, is composed of cultivatable soil.
+The Limnakaro Plateau lies on the northern slopes of Mount Dikti, near the Lassithi Plateau, at an altitude of 1120 metres above sea level.
+It is enclosed by the peaks Spathi (2148 m) to the east-southeast, Strovili (1533 m) to the west and Megali Korfi (1309 m) to the north.
+The plateau covers an area of approximately 75 hectares and is inclined.
+Most of its part is covered with gravel; only the northern part of the plateau, measuring about 30 hectares, is composed of cultivatable soil.

-There are three access dirt roads of medium to poor quality.
+There are three roads accessing the place of medium to poor quality.
 The first is about 6 km long and runs from Agios Georgios via Vassilikos, Poros and Pouliou To Nero, reaching Limnakaro at Skafidia.
-The second road runs from Avrakonde via Katsoura, Adilo and Fasoselo, past the cave of Peristera and ends in roughly the middle of the west side of the plateau.
-The third road is a small bypass of road Katofygi- Kaminaki: on the third km take the dirt track on the left.
-This will take you via Sklavomytis to Agio Pnevma (3.4 km).
+The second road runs from Avrakondes via Katsoura, Adilo and Fasoselo, past the cave of Peristera and ends in the middle of the west side of the plateau.
+The third road is a small bypass of road Katofygi- Kaminaki: on the third kilometer to Katofigi take the track on the left; this will take you via Sklavomytis to Agio Pnevma position (3.4 km).

 These roads have led to the slight development of the area, with several country houses being built in recent years.
-The church of Agio Pnevma (the Holy Spirit) is a two-aisled basilica in the northwest corner of the plateau.
+The church of Agio Pnevma at Limnakaro (the Holy Spirit) is a two-aisled basilica in the northwest corner of the plateau.
 With the addition of the second aisle, it now looks like a three-aisled church facing north, with the middle aisle higher than the others.
 The oldest aisle is dedicated to the Transfiguration and dates from the Venetian period.
-It contains fragments of wall paintings, meaning that it was built before the middle of the 15th century.
+It contains fragments of frescoes, meaning that it was built before the middle of the 15th century.
 On the feast of the Holy Spirit there is a great festival here attended by crowds of people.
 During the service, the shepherds head their sheep in the church, where they are blessed by the priest.

 The service of the Great Hours is also held here on the morning of Good Friday.
-The Epitaphios (Christ's bier, containing an icon of Christ after the Descent from the Cross) is decorated with flowers from the surrounding area, and then carried in procession through the idyllic landscape.
-It is an experience not to be missed.
+The Epitaph (Christ's bier, containing an icon of Christ after the Descent from the Cross) is decorated with flowers from the plateau, and then carried in procession through the idyllic landscape.
+The litany of the epitaph is an experience not to be missed.